devicetree-org/devicetree-specification/source/devicenodes.rst

                                                    and out of bounds of the range addressed by the interrupt controller

-                                                   If a CPU/thread's PIR is modifiable, a client program should modify PIR to match the *reg* property value.
+                                                   If a CPU/thread's PIR (pending interrupt register) is modifiable, a client
+                                                   program should modify PIR to match the *reg* property value.
 If PIR cannot be modified and the PIR value is distinct from the interrupt